issaceee/isaac-vault/Readings/Texts/Paper 3/North & South.md

 - "not even if I could have known how *she* would have suffered,–that I would undo it– the act of open acknowledgement that I no longer held the same faitha s the chruch in which I was a priest.
 As I think now, even if I could have foreseen that cruellest martyrdom of suffering, through the sufferings of one whome I loved, I would have done just the same as fara as that step of openly leaving the church went"

 ### ch.
 17
+- "I've got acquainted witha ..."
+- "Nothing like the act of eating for equalising men.
+Dying is nothing to it.
+The philosopher dies sententiously–the phrarisee ostentatiously–the simple-hearted humbly–the poor idiot blindly, as the sparrow falls to the ground; the philosopher and idiot, publican and pharisee, all eat after the same fashion–given an equally good digestion"

+### ch.
+18
 -